SKGrogg/timesheetapp/README.md

 # APP OVERVIEW
 This is a full stack application that displays and creates time sheet data for a fictional company.
 The app is comprised of a React front-end that uses npm as the package manager, and a Spring Boot back-end that uses Maven as the package manager.
-The data is stored and persisted across runs of the app across uses via a MySQL database.
+The data is stored and persisted across runs of the app via a MySQL database.

 # DEPENDENCIES
 The application, which was built on MacOS 12.1.1, relies on various technologies, so please ensure the following are installed on your machine prior to